roseknguyen/Revenue-Growth-Analytics/README.md

 Welcome to my Business Analytics project!
 I developed a relational database for a digital marketing company and utilized SQL and R to analyze and explore their revenue growth opportunities.
 The data is hypothetical, assuming that their clients are S&P 500 companies.

-You can view the Data Analytics for the project along with explanations here:
+You can check out the complete business presentation [here](https://docs.google.com/presentation/d/1rk33tVznpX4Hvu0843c6KFj8_uytwp1TLZFWU5qubUk/edit?usp=sharing).

-Alternatively, you can check out the complete business presentation [here](https://docs.google.com/presentation/d/1rk33tVznpX4Hvu0843c6KFj8_uytwp1TLZFWU5qubUk/edit?usp=sharing).
+You can view the Data Analytics R script report here.

 ---